R13 vs R15 Insulation, Which One is Better?

 • Higher Heat Resistance

 R15 insulation resists heat somewhat better compared to R13.
-It absolutely works in areas where the temperature is generally hot.
+It works in areas where the temperature is generally hot.
 What is R15 insulation used for?
 It is excellent for insulating ceilings, attics, basements, or walls.

 • Regulating Moisture